Skip to Content

 2. Solder the Pin

-If you are experienced in repairing electrical devices or metal components, you have a soldering gun at home.
-You can use it to solder the broken pin back into place.
+If you are experienced in repairing electrical devices or metal components, then you can try to use a soldering iron to solder the broken pin back into place.

 However, you have to be very careful while doing so to avoid damaging any nearby pins.